This story is read aloud at: https://youtu.be/gGqLIiA0whE

 Mama was aghast.
 Danny didn’t know this kind of vulgarity.
 What had he learned at his simple job?
 Suddenly Danny’s possible rock-and-mineral lecture was the last thing on his parents’ minds.

 “Where did that come from?”
 Mama asked.

 “Wilbur,” was Danny’s response.

-“Well maybe Wilbur should get fired for insulting you like that!” she believed.
+“Well, maybe Wilbur should get fired for insulting you like that!” she said.

-“Oh.
-He didn’t say it to me.
-He said that to Mr. Dweedle at the river’s water wheel,” Danny interjected.
+“Oh, he didn’t say it to me.
+He said that to Mr. Dweedle at the river’s waterwheel,” Danny said.

 Before the next day of work, Mama told Danny to avoid Wilbur.

 But upon arriving home that evening, he rudely barged into the house and then went straight to his books.

 “Don’t you want some supper, son?”
 Papa asked.

 “Roses are red, violets are blue.
 God made me handsome, what happened to you?”
 Danny shouted at Papa.